On almost hypohamiltonian graphs

 \begin{theorem}[Grinberg's Criterion~\cite{Gr68}] Given a plane graph with a hamiltonian cycle ${\mathfrak h}$ and exactly $f_i$ ($f'_i$) $i$-gons inside (outside) of ${\mathfrak h}$, we have \end{theorem}

 \begin{theorem} There exists a planar almost hypohamiltonian graph of order $n$ and with cubic exceptional vertex for (i) $n = 36 + 4k$, $k \ge 0$, and (ii) every $n \ge 73$. \end{theorem}

 \begin{proof} (i) We first show that the graph $G$ from Figure~\ref{fig:planar_alm_G} is almost hypohamiltonian.
-By Grinberg's Criterion, $G$ is non-hamiltonian, since all faces of $G$ are pentagons with exactly one exception, which is a quadrilateral---now the left-hand side of ($\dagger$) cannot vanish. $G - w$ is non-hamiltonian, as well: denote by $Q = a'b'c'd'$ the quadrilateral in $G$, by $a'$ the cubic vertex of $Q$, and be $w$ the exceptional vertex of $G$, as shown in Figure~\ref{fig:planar_alm_G}.
+By Grinberg's Criterion, $G$ is non-hamiltonian, since all faces of $G$ are pentagons with exactly one exception, which is a quadrilateral---now the left-hand side of ($\dagger$) cannot vanish. $G - w$ is non-hamiltonian, as well: denote by $Q = a'b'c'd'$ the quadrilateral in $G$ such that $a'$ is the cubic vertex of $Q$, and let $w$ be the exceptional vertex of $G$, as shown in Figure~\ref{fig:planar_alm_G} (left-hand side).
 Assume that there exists a hamiltonian cycle ${\mathfrak h}$ in $G - w$.
-By Grinberg's Criterion~\cite{Gr68}, in $G - w$, $Q$ and the nonagon $N$ must lie on the same side of ${\mathfrak h}$.
+By Grinberg's Criterion, in $G - w$, $Q$ and the 9-gon $N$ must lie on the same side of ${\mathfrak h}$.
 But this is impossible, as $a' \in V({\mathfrak h})$ and thus, $Q$ and $N$ lie on different sides of ${\mathfrak h}$.
 Hence, $G - w$ is non-hamiltonian.

 We skip the straightforward verification that for every vertex $v \ne w$, the graph $G - v$ is hamiltonian.
 Thus, we have shown that there exists a planar almost hypohamiltonian graph of order~36 whose exceptional vertex is cubic.
 Note that we cannot apply Lemma~\ref{almhypo-quad} to $G$ since $a'b'c'd'$ is not a cubic quadrilateral, thus we require the following claim.